 It is important that you are comfortable living in any of our residences.

 Each residence has a predetermined number of rooms/suites for incoming first-year students.
 Areas that are typically popular include single rooms in Mackenzie King Village, Claudette Millar Hall and Village 1.

-In the event that space is not available in your roommate group size, you could be assigned to units that accommodate a smaller group size including double rooms.
+In the event that space is not available in one of your top ranked residences, you could be assigned to any of our residences.

 You are asked for your personal preferences around noise, music, cleanliness, sleep schedules and more.
-This helps us match you to a student more effectively unless you have already requested your roommate(s).
+This helps us match you to other students more effectively.

 While living with a matched roommate may make you feel uncertain, through student feedback and yearly research, we find that it is often roommates matched through personality preferences that are more successful and happier with their residence experience.